Vocabulary and Allusions: "Ode on a Grecian Ode"

 Stanza II

-Line 3, sensual ear: ear of the senses, i.e., which hear.
+Line 3, sensual ear: ear of the senses, i.e., they hear.

 Stanza V